lemassykoi/jyraphe/README.md

 Debian 12 fresh install, with apache2 and PHP8:

-- enable PHP extension `gettext` in php.ini (`nano /etc/php/8.2/apache2/php.ini` then CTRL+W for search, type gettext and enter.
+- enable PHP extension `gettext` in php.ini (`sudo nano /etc/php/8.2/apache2/php.ini` then CTRL+W for search, type gettext and enter.
 Uncomment the line (remove pound at line start )

 - git clone :